 The health, safety and security of Volunteers are Peace Corps' top priorities.
-On July 30, 2014 the Peace Corps announced the temporary removal of Volunteers from Liberia, Sierra Leone and Guinea due to the increasing spread of the Ebola virus.
-While there have been isolated cases in other areas of Africa, the Ebola outbreak and the removal of volunteers has been limited to Liberia, Sierra Leone and Guinea.
-The Peace Corps will continue to closely monitor the situation in collaboration with leading experts from the Centers for Disease Control and Prevention (CDC) and the U.S. Department of State.
+In July, the Peace Corps announced the temporary removal of Volunteers from Liberia, Sierra Leone and Guinea due to the increasing spread of the Ebola virus, and in October, officially suspended these programs.
+While there have been isolated cases in other areas of Africa, the Ebola outbreak and the removal of Volunteers has been limited to Liberia, Sierra Leone and Guinea.
+The Peace Corps will continue to closely monitor the situation in collaboration with leading experts from the Centers for Disease Control and Prevention (CDC), the World Health Organization (WHO), and the U.S. Department of State.

 - Contact their Peace Corps Medical Officer immediately if they become ill, and to follow the PCMO's instructions for further evaluation or treatment.